Vizonex/aiocallback/README.md

 # Usage:
+Aiocallback should be used when dealing with creating custom context objects or callbacks.
+An example might be scraping an api by a given hour and calling for that data that can be defined by multiple functions.
+However, there are many more creative ways to use this library.

 ## Dependencies
-- frozenlist (The same library aiosignal utilizes)
+- [frozenlist](https://github.com/aio-libs/frozenlist) we dropped aiosignal in favor of it's subclass since it's not deprecated and aiosignal's code was tiny enough to copy on over to our side and then start making improvements upon it's original work.
-- typing-extensions Typehinting for Python 3.9 We plan to drop typing-extensions when 3.9 hits End of Life so that __ParamSpec__ can be utilized to it's fullest potential.
+- [typing-extensions](https://github.com/python/typing_extensions) Typehinting for Python 3.9, plan to drop typing-extensions when 3.9 hits End of Life so that __ParamSpec__ can be utilized to it's fullest potential.

 ## Installing